unstoppabledomains/dev-docs/reverse-resolution/index.md

 <figcaption>Reverse Resolution demo</figcaption>
 </figure>

+## How Reverse Resolution Works

-This works by having domain owners set a reverse record for their domains on the blockchain.
+Reverse Resolution works by having domain owners set a reverse record for their domains on the blockchain.
 Then when an application uses our APIs or libraries to resolve a reverse record, our smart contracts return the domain name that the owner selected.
+Please see the [Web3 Domain Resolution Demo](https://resolutionwithunstoppable.com) to understand how Reverse Resolution works.

 ## Choose a Configuration Path